gohugoio/hugoDocs/content/en/getting-started/installing.md

 {{% note %}}
 Hugo installed via Snap can write only inside the user’s `$HOME` directory---and gvfs-mounted directories owned by the user---because of Snaps’ confinement and security model.
 More information is also available [in this related GitHub issue](https://github.com/gohugoio/hugo/issues/3143).

+If you are using NPM packages with a Snap installed Hugo you MUST install all packages locally into your project (`npm install --save-dev package` as opposed to `npm install -g`) so Hugo can find these packages.
 {{% /note %}}

 ### Debian and Ubuntu